autonity/docs.autonity.org/content/docs/concepts/oracle-server/_index.md

 Primary data providers for oracle data are:

-- FX and ATN/NTN currency pairs utilised in the Autonity Stability Mechanism.
+- FX and protocol asset (ATN, NTN) currency pairs utilised in the [Auton Stabilization Mechanism (ASM)](/concepts/asm/).

-A basic set of data adaptor plugins for sourcing this data is provided out the box with oracle server for testnet pre-Mainnet:
+A basic set of data adaptor plugins for sourcing this price data is provided out the box with oracle server for testnet pre-Mainnet:

 - Forex plugins: for connecting to public FX data sources.
 See the `forex_` prefixed adaptors in [`/plugins`<i class='fas fa-external-link-alt'></i>](https://github.com/autonity/autonity-oracle/tree/master/plugins).
 Four forex plugins are currently provided.
-- Simulator plugin: for simulated ATN/NTN data.
+- Simulator plugin: for simulated protocol asset (ATN, NTN, NTN-ATN) data.
 See the `simulator_plugin` adaptor in [`/plugins`<i class='fas fa-external-link-alt'></i>](https://github.com/autonity/autonity-oracle/tree/master/plugins).

 {{% alert title="Info" color="info"%}}
 ATN and NTN symbols are preview listed but untraded: